 It doesn’t take a literature professor to figure out who the most famous resident of Hannibal (pop.
-17,757) was: His name prefaces half the signs in town, and the names of his characters preface the other half.
-Cross the Mississippi River on the I-72 Mark Twain Memorial Bridge, shop at the Huck Finn Shopping Center or swim at Mark Twain Lake, then spend the night at Injun Joe Campground or the Tom N’ Huck Motel.
-Turn onto 3rd Street (the Great River Road) near the Hotel Clemens and park yourself in the heart of historic old Hannibal, and visit the Mark Twain Boyhood Home and Mark Twain Museum.
-Take a very expensive ride on the almost miniature Mark Twain riverboat, docked at the Center Street Landing; browse Becky’s Old Fashioned Ice Cream Parlor and Emporium (318 N. Main St., 573/221-0822) or eat Mark Twain memorial chicken at the Mark Twain Dinette.
+17,916) was: His name prefaces half the signs in town, and the names of his characters preface the other half.
+Cross the Mississippi River on the I-72 Mark Twain Memorial Bridge, shop at the Huck Finn Shopping Center, swim at Mark Twain Lake, then spend the night at Injun Joe Campground.
+Turn onto 3rd Street (the Great River Road) near the Best Western on the River and park yourself in the heart of historic old Hannibal, and visit the Mark Twain Boyhood Home and Museum.
+Take a ride on the Mark Twain riverboat, docked at the Center Street Landing, browse Becky’s Old Fashioned Ice Cream Parlor and Emporium (318 N. Main St., 573/221-0822), or eat Mark Twain fried chicken at the Mark Twain Dinette.
 Not to detract from the credit due him, but don’t look for any subtlety or modesty surrounding Mark Twain’s achievements here.

 Most of this Twainery is located downtown, within a few blocks of the Mississippi River, and enjoyment requires at least a passing familiarity with (and fondness for) Tom Sawyer, Twain’s fictionalized memoir of his boyhood here.
 A statue of Tom and Huck stands at the foot of Cardiff Hill, and two blocks south, the white picket fence featured in that book still stands in front of the Mark Twain Boyhood Home (120 N. Main St., 573/221-9010, daily, $11), where young Samuel Clemens (Twain’s real name) grew up in the 1840s.
-The historic site preserves a half dozen buildings, including his father’s law offices and the drugstore above which the Clemens family also lived.
-The home of Tom Sawyer’s “girl next door,” Becky Thatcher, is actually across the street, and the upstairs parlor and bedrooms have been re-created to evoke the era.
-The main Mark Twain Museum (415 N. Main St.) recently moved into a much larger space in an ornate Victorian building two blocks away but is still part of the same operation.
-Exhibits, including a steamboat pilot’s wheel and numerous first editions, bring to life scenes from Twain’s Mississippi novels.
+The historic site preserves five buildings, including his father’s law offices and the drugstore above which the Clemens family also lived.
+The home of Tom Sawyer’s “girl next door,” Becky Thatcher, is actually across the street.
+Tours begin at The Interpretive Center (415 N. Main St.) and the Museum Gallery (120 N. Main St.) displays artifacts including a steamboat pilot’s wheel and numerous first editions, bringing to life scenes from Twain’s Mississippi novels.

-The most popular annual festival is Tom Sawyer Days, held the weekend nearest to the 4th of July, when children take part in the National Fence Painting Championship (a whitewashing homage to Tom Sawyer), a frog-jumping competition (remembering Twain’s Gold Rush-era short story, The Celebrated Jumping Frog of Calaveras County), and the very messy Mississippi Mud Volleyball Championships.
+The most popular annual festival is National Tom Sawyer Days, held around the 4th of July, when children take part in the National Fence Painting Championship (a whitewashing homage to Tom Sawyer), a frog-jumping competition (remembering Twain’s Gold Rush-era short story, The Celebrated Jumping Frog of Calaveras County), and the messy Mississippi Mud Volleyball Championships.

-To immerse yourself fully in the Mark Twain experience, try the Mark Twain memorial chicken (or a Mississippi Mud Malt) served all day at the Mark Twain Dinette (400 N. 3rd St., 573/221-5300), adjacent to the Mark Twain Home in what looks suspiciously like a converted A&W. A step up the culinary scale, Ole Planters Restaurant (316 Main St., 573/221-4410) has a full range of lunches and dinners; dessert fans will want to sample the German chocolate pie, a specialty of the house.
+The aforementioned Mark Twain Fried chicken and homemade root beer are served all day at the Mark Twain Dinette (400 N. 3rd St., 573/221-5300), adjacent to the Mark Twain Home.
+A step up the culinary scale, Ole Planters Restaurant (316 N. Main St., 573/221-4410) has a full range of lunches and dinners; dessert fans will want to sample the German chocolate pie, a specialty of the house.
 This species, like rhubarb, is predominantly found in pie cases along the middle Mississippi, so if you’re planning a scientific sampling, start now.

 Consistent with its status as an international tourist attraction, Hannibal has plenty of motels, B&Bs, and campgrounds.
-The Best Western (401 N. 3rd St., 573/248-1150, $90 and up) sits downtown at the foot of the old US-36 bridge.
+The Best Western on the River (401 N. 3rd St., 573/248-1150, $82 and up) sits downtown at the foot of the old US-36 bridge.
 The national chains line up along busy US-61 west of downtown.